pymivn/ctf/2022/DefCamp-CTF/cant-touch-this.md

 ## Got the flag

-The problem given a Kibana dashboard (popular in IT world, esp in software operation/sysadmin/devops.
+Given a Kibana dashboard (popular in IT world, esp in software operation/sysadmin/devops.
 ELK is a stack comprises of Elasticsearch + LogStash + Kibana, the most popular solution for centralized log management).

-Menu top right > Kibana > Discover.
+Menu top left > Kibana > Discover.
 In the "Search", no need to type anything but in the box to choose date, chose some long duration like 15 years ago then search.

 ![image](cant_touch_this_kibana.png)